couchrest/couchrest_model/README.md

 ### Design Documents and Views

 Views must be defined in a Design Document for CouchDB to be able to perform searches.
 Each model therefore must have its own Design Document.
 Deciding when to update the model's design doc is a difficult issue, as in production you don't want to be constantly checking for updates and in development maximum flexability is important.
-CouchRest Model solves this issue by providing the `auto_update_design_doc` configuration option and is enabled by default.
+CouchRest Model solves this issue by providing the `auto_update_design_doc` configuration option and is true by default.

 Each time a view or other design method is requested a quick GET for the design will be sent to ensure it is up to date with the latest changes.
 Results are cached in the current thread for the complete design document's URL, including the database, to try and limit requests.
 This should be fine for most projects, but dealing with multiple sub-databases may require a different strategy.